What is a CSA?

 Some crops, such as greens, herbs, and salad fixings, will be part of the share throughout the season.

-In 2019, our summer CSA is completely free-choice.
+Our Farmstand CSA is completely free-choice.
 You can pick up any day of the week at our farm stand on Hinesburg Rd, anytime of day.
 There is no set quantity from week to week, so you can pick up as much as you want, whenever you want.
 In exchange for your membership, you receive free credit at the farm stand, so everything you buy at the farm stand is discounted throughout the season.

 During the summer season pick-up is available everyday at the farm stand on Hinesburg Rd.